JamesLDavies/bank_accounts/README.md

 # bank_accounts
- C++ program using object orientated programming to create a bank account system
+ C++ program using object orientated programming to create an ATM system to access a bank account